maieryo/maieryo.github.io/_pages/team.md

 ## Student Collaborators
 ### Ph.D.
 Students
 - **Fang Sun**
-  Project: *Examining the Effect of Contextual Diversity on L2 Incidental Vocabulary Learning: A Case of Japanese EFL Learners*
+  Project: *Examining the Role of Model Texts in Out-of-Class Writing Support: A Case Study of Chinese University Students Majoring in Japanese*

 ### M.A.
 Students
 - **Salvador Xiongfei Wang**